talhaSr/lis3mdl/README.md

 - `Ox1E` when `SA1` pulled to *VDD*.

 ## About
 This library is created for STM32 development environment and can be used only with STM32F series microcontrollers for now.
-An example project will be added soon..
+Example project: [`/example`](./example)

 ***Note:**  This library requires HAL!*